-In Japan, it is usual to use honorific titles which come after a person's name.
-The most common title is san, which means all of "Mr", "Mrs", and "Ms." Hence, in Japanese, Mr Tanaka is referred to as Tanaka-san.
-Other common titles include sama, a more polite version of san, sensei, kunand chan.
-These titles are placed after the name.
-They are not usually used with one's own name.
+In Japan, when talking about other people, one uses honorific titles after their name.
+The most common title is san (さん).
+It means all of "Mr", "Mrs", "Miss", and "Ms." Mr Tanaka is referred to as Tanaka-san, as is Mrs Tanaka, and their unmarried daughter.
+Other common titles include sama (様), a more polite version of san, sensei (先生), for teachers, kun and chan.
+These titles also come after the name.

-Correct use of titles is considered very important in Japan.
-Calling somebody by just their name, without adding a title, is calledyobisute (呼び捨て), and is considered bad manners.
+Correct use of titles is very important in Japan.
+Calling somebody by just their name, without adding a title, is a form of bad manners, called yobisute (呼び捨て).

-San (さん) is the most common honorific title, used when addressing most social outsiders, for example, non-family members.
-San is similar to "Mr", "Ms", "Mrs", and so on.
-There is no kanji form for san, so it is usually written in hiragana.
+San (さん) is the most common honorific title.
+San is similar to "Mr", "Ms.", "Mrs", and so on.
+There is no kanji form for san, it's written in hiragana.

-San may also be used in combination with things other than the name of the person being addressed.
-For example, a bookseller might be addressed as hon'ya-san, "Mr. Bookseller".
-A foreigner might be referred to as gaijin-san.
-See also 6.3.
-Is gaijin a derogatory term?.
+San may also be used with a characteristic of a person.
+A bookseller might be hon'ya-san (本屋さん), "Mr. Bookseller".
+A foreigner might be referred to as gaijin-san (外人さん).
+(See also Is gaijin a derogatory term?)

 San is also used when talking about entities such as companies.
 For example, the offices or shop of a company called Kojima denki might be referred to as Kojima Denki-san by another nearby company.
 This may be seen on the small maps often used in phone books and business cards in Japan, where the names of surrounding companies are written using san.

-Both san and its more formal equivalent, sama, imply a kind of familiarity.
-In formal speech, the title shi may be preferred.
+Both san and its more formal equivalent, sama, imply familiarity.
+In formal speech or writing, the title shi may be preferred.

-Kun (君) is an informal and intimate honorific primarily used for males.
-It is used by superiors to inferiors, by males of roughly the same age and status to each other, and in addressing male children.
-In business settings women may also be addressed as kun by superiors.
+Kun (君) is informal and mostly used for males, such as boys or juniors at work.
+It is used by superiors to inferiors, by males of the same age and status to each other, and in addressing male children.
+In business settings junior women may also be addressed as kun by superiors.

 Schoolteachers typically address male students using kun, while female students are addressed as san or chan.

 In the Diet of Japan, diet members and ministers are called kun by the chairpersons.
 For example, Junichiro Koizumi is called Koizumi Jun'ichirō kun.
-The only exception is that when Takako Doi was the chairperson of the lower house, she used the san title.
+However, when Takako Doi, a woman, was the chairperson of the lower house, she used the san title.

 Chan (ちゃん) is a form of san used to refer to children and female family members, close friends and lovers.
-The change from san to chan is typical of a kind of "baby talk" in Japanese where "sh" sounds are turned into "ch" sounds, such as chitchai for chiisai"small".
+The change from san to chan is a kind of "baby talk" in Japanese where "sh" sounds are turned into "ch" sounds, such as chitchai for chiisai, "small".

-Chan is also used for adults who are considered to be kawaii (cute).
-For example, Arnold Schwarzenegger gained the nickname Shuwa chan in Japanese.
+Chan is also used for adults who are considered to be kawaii (cute or loveable).
+For example, Arnold Schwarzenegger gained the nickname Shuwa-chan (シュワちゃん).

 Although it is usually said that honorifics are not applied to oneself, some women refer to themselves in the third person using chan.
 For example, a young woman named Maki might call herself Maki-chan rather than using a first person pronoun like watashi.
 Chan is also used for pets and animals, such as usagi-chan.
-See also 9.1.
-What are the personal pronouns of Japanese?.
+(See also What are the personal pronouns of Japanese?)

 Senpai (先輩) is used by students to refer to or address senior students in an academic or other learning environment, or in athletics and sports clubs, and also in business settings to refer to those in more senior positions.
 Kōhai (後輩) is the reverse of this.
 It is used to refer to or address juniors.

 Sensei (先生) is used to refer to or address teachers, doctors, lawyers, politicians, or other authority figures.
-It is also used to show respect to someone who has achieved a certain level of mastery in an art form or some other skill.
-For example, Japanese manga fans refer to manga artists using the term sensei, as in Takahashi sensei for manga artist Rumiko Takahashi; the term is used similarly by fans of other creative professionals such as novelists, musicians, and artists.
-It is also a common martial arts title.
+It is also used to show respect to someone who has achieved a certain level of mastery in some skill.
+It is used by fans of novelists, musicians, and artists.
+For example, Japanese manga fans refer to manga artist Rumiko Takahashi as Takahashi-sensei.

 Sama is also often used for people considered to have some high ability or be particularly attractive.
-If a young man is considered particularly handsome, he might be referred to as Tanaka-sama rather than Tanaka-san by his female admirers.
-For example, Leonardo DiCaprio has gained the nickname Leo-sama in Japan.
+At the peak of his popularity, Leonardo DiCaprio gained the nickname Leo-sama in Japan.

-Sama is also used in an arrogant context, as in the arrogant male pronoun ore-sama, "my esteemed self", meaning "I".
-However, this is not used much outside comics or for humorous intent.
-See also 9.1.
-What are the personal pronouns of Japanese?
+Sama is also occasionally used about oneself, as in the arrogant male pronoun ore-sama, "my esteemed self", meaning "I".
+However, this is not common outside fiction or humour.
+(See also What are the personal pronouns of Japanese?)

 Inside companies, it is also common to refer to people using their company rank, particularly for those of a high rank, such as company president, shachō (社長) or other titles such as buchō (部長), department chief, etc.

 The name of a job may have two versions.
 For example, "translator" may be hon'yakuka (翻訳家) or hon'yakusha (翻訳者).
 Job titles ending in ka (家), meaning "expert", usually imply some kind of expertise, thus, by the rules of modesty in Japanese, they are not usually used for oneself.
 The plain form with sha (者), meaning "person", may be used by the person or in plain text, such as the book title.
 Use of the ka ending implies respect.
-Similarly, there are jūdōka (柔道家), or "judo experts" in judo, and manga authors are referred to as mangaka (漫画家) or "manga experts".
+Similarly, judo practitioners are jūdōka (柔道家), or "judo experts", and manga authors are mangaka (漫画家) or "manga experts".

 Honorific job titles such as sensei, which is applied to teachers and doctors, also have plain forms.
 For example, in plain language, a teacher is a kyōshi (教師) and a doctor is an isha (医者) or ishi (医師).
 The polite versions are used when addressing or talking about the person, but the plain forms of the jobs are used in other cases.